 Vitamin C supports the absorption of non-heme iron, an important mineral for babies.
 In my book, a whole food source of vitamin C is better than synthetic ascorbic acid.
 One of the reasons is because antioxidants support the absorption and use of vitamin C.

 If you love smoothies as much as I do and like to share them with your toddler, I recommend this collagen powder.
 It dissolves easily in cold or warm temperatures.
 It makes smoothies extra fluffy and warm “lattes” extra frothy.

-MAINE COAST SEAWEED FLAKES
+MAINE COAST DULSE FLAKES